 Director of Community Relations, NSW Department of Industry

 This practical and engaging program allows public servants to understand technological changes within government.
 They can also learn how to improve public engagement through innovation and effective technologies.

-Anyone in government who wants to improve their engagement through technology.
-But particularly the position below:
+Anyone in government who wants to improve their engagement through technology especially those who manage: